1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 You can order some groceries online at Costco.com, of course, but you might need to wait up to five days for delivery.
 Faster express delivery in a day or two is available on certain items for an extra charge.
 But if even a day or two is too long to wait, then consider using an online grocery delivery service that will send a personal shopper to Costco to fill your order and rush it to your front door.

-Just keep in mind that the speed and convenience don't come cheap.
-Instacart, which operates in 46 states and the District of Columbia , promises to deliver your Costco grocery order in as little as one hour.
-You don't even need to be a Costco member.
-Instacart charges a delivery fee -- the amount varies depending on your order -- plus the prices you pay for your groceries might be higher than what Costco members would pay in-store.
+Just keep in mind that the speed and convenience don’t come cheap.
+Instacart, which operates in all 50 states and the District of Columbia, promises to deliver your Costco grocery order in as little as one hour.
+You don’t even need to be a Costco member.
+Instacart charges a delivery fee — the amount varies depending on your order — plus the prices you pay for your groceries might be higher than what Costco members would pay in-store.

 Another service, Shipt, offers unlimited home delivery of groceries from multiple retailers including Costco for $99 a year (or $14 per month).
-The app-based service is currently available to Costco members in Alabama, Florida, Georgia and Tennessee.
+The app-based service even offers same-day delivery and is available to Costco members in Alabama, Florida, Georgia, North Carolina and Tennessee.

-Costco promises lower prices on many popular prescription medications compared to what you'll find at traditional pharmacies.
-For example, at the warehouse club you'll pay $12.88 (without insurance) for 30 500-mg capsules of amoxicillin, a generic antibiotic, versus an average price of $17.03 for the same dosage at a drug store, according to GoodRx.com.
+The warehouse club’s pharmacy has long been lauded for its lower prices on many popular prescription medications compared to traditional pharmacies.
+For example, at the warehouse club you’ll pay $12.88 (without insurance) for 30 500-mg capsules of amoxicillin, a generic antibiotic, versus an average price of $16.04 for the same dosage at a drugstore, according to GoodRx.com.
+Even better, non-members can take advantage of the deep discounts, too.

 Product recalls are no laughing matter.
 Undisclosed peanuts in a packaged food item can cause severe allergic reactions in some people, and defective car seats and cribs can put children at risk.
 If you want to stay up-to-date on the latest product recalls from your favorite retailers, chances are you’ll have to do a bit of legwork to find them.
 You either must go to the retailer’s website and navigate your way to the product recall section or follow their social media accounts.
 Alternatively, you can sign up for e-mail alerts from various federal agencies that track product recalls.

 On your next Costco shopping trip, be sure to examine the product price tags carefully as you’re perusing the aisles.
 That’s because the warehouse club has a price tag coding system that could help you score even bigger savings.
-For example, even though Costco doesn’t widely publicize that it marks down items for clearance, there’s an easy way to tell: Any item with a price that ends with “.97” is on clearance.
-Another price-tag tip: If you spot an asterisk on the price tag that means it’s not going to be restocked, so you may want to stock up.
+For example, even though Costco doesn’t widely publicize that it marks down items, there’s an easy way to tell: Any item with a price that ends with “.97” is on clearance.
+Another price tag tip: If you spot an asterisk on the price tag, that means it’s not going to be restocked, so you may want to stock up.
 There’s also a good chance the product has been significantly discounted.

 If you’re planning a wedding or baby shower, consider creating a gift registry at Costco instead of multiple department stores or specialty stores.
 The warehouse club, in partnership with MyGiftRegistry.com, allows members and non-members to create gift registries for free.
 You can access the registry both online and in-store, and you can add everything from bottle warmers to cookware to fitness equipment all in one place.